hudwave/lets-make-lasagne/chapter-04-signals/chapter-04-signals.md

 }
 ```

 Notice that we have added an optional argument called payload.
 This will allow you to pass information over with the signal if required.
-For example if each of the coins had a different value we could pass the coin over when the signal is emitted and the game controller can read the value from the coin.
+For example if each of the coins had a different value we could pass the coin itself over when the signal is emitted and the game controller can read the value from the coin.

 ##### oCoin::Create
 ```gml